entermedia-community/emediafinder-wordpress/readme.txt

 Link to [WordPress](http://wordpress.org/emediafinder "emediafinder").

 == Installation ==
-1. Upload "test-plugin.php" to the "/wp-content/plugins/" directory.
+1. Upload "emediafinder.zip" to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Use plugin as a block

+== Screenshots ==
+1. Gallery
+2. Smart Search
+3. Metadata and More
+4. Gallery and Albums
+5. Block Options
+6. Upload Screen
+7. Multirow Gallery Options

 == Changelog ==
 = 10.1.23 =